bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

 2. Objects() Constructor
-There are two object contructors methods.
+There are two object constructors methods.
 One is Object() constructor function creates an object wrapper for the given value by using the new keyword.
 Developer can define properties and methods with dot notation or through the square brackets, as shown below.

 ```js script
 let person = new Object(); //  create an empty object